onelineoff/crypto/README.md

 Using the above information, the number of possibilities becomes much smaller, and those can be examined in a brute force manner.

+This can be further refined by breaking up the brute force search into two steps, taking advantage of the fact that the brute force search is proportional to n factorial, where n is the number of unknown letters, and if a + b = c, then a! + b! is much, much less than c!.

 # Stegnography

 Stegnography is the science of hiding information where it is not plainly visible.
 Although not stegnography per se, QR codes are a well-defined example of this.
 A QR code can encode several thousand characters worth of data.
 Information can be hidden from the average person, but can be easily viewed by anyone who decodes the image, often with an app on a phone or tablet.